dystaSatria/Python/Rolling Dice/readme.md

-# Rolling Dice Python Documentation

-# Dice Roll Simulation
+# Dice Roll Simulation Documentation

 This project simulates the rolling of a six-sided dice using Python.
 When executed, it randomly selects a number between 1 and 6, inclusive, and prints a visual representation of the dice face corresponding to the number.